-Hood Prop Rod Replacement with Gas Cylinder
+Hood Prop Rod Replacement With a Gas Cylinder

 How many times have you been frustrated while opening the hood (bonnet) of your car - trying to hold up the